Feasterville, Pennsylvania: 2020 census

+Demographic estimates

+In 2014, 17.94% of the population were foreign born, including a large Russian population.

 Education

 Lower Southampton Township lies within the Neshaminy School District.
 Public school students within township boundaries may attend Joseph Ferderbar Elementary School or Tawanka Elementary School for grades K-4, depending on where they live.
-Poquessing Middle School serves students in grades 5-8, and Neshaminy High School serves students in grades 9-12.
+Poquessing Middle School serves students in grades 5–8, and Neshaminy High School serves students in grades 9–12.

 St. Katharine Drexel Regional Catholic School in Holland is the local Catholic grade school.
 In 2012 Assumption B.V.M.
 Catholic School in Feasterville merged with St. Bede the Venerable School in Holland to form St. Katharine Drexel.

 Climate

 According to the Köppen climate classification system, Feasterville has a Hot-summer Humid continental climate (Dfa).
 Dfa climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, at least four months with an average mean temperature ≥ 50.0 °F, at least one month with an average mean temperature ≥ 71.6 °F and no significant precipitation difference between seasons.
 Although most summer days are slightly humid in Feasterville, episodes of heat and high humidity can occur with heat index values > 108 °F. Since 1981, the highest air temperature was 102.9 °F on July 22, 2011, and the highest daily average mean dew point was 76.2 °F on August 13, 1999.
 The average wettest month is July which correlates with the peak in thunderstorm activity.
 Since 1981, the wettest calendar day was 6.73 in on August 27, 2011.
 During the winter months, the average annual extreme minimum air temperature is 1.2 °F. Since 1981, the coldest air temperature was -9.2 °F on January 22, 1984.
 Episodes of extreme cold and wind can occur with wind chill values < -9 °F. The average annual snowfall (Nov-Apr) is 25.1 in.
 Ice storms and large snowstorms depositing ≥ 12 inches (30 cm) occur once every few years, particularly during nor’easters from December through February.